silkrow/silkrow.github.io/articles/leetcode188.md

 # 188. Best Time to Buy and Sell Stock IV
 ## Level
 Hard

 ## Link
 [Best Time to But and Sell Stock IV](https://leetcode.com/problems/best-time-to-buy-and-sell-stock-iv/)

 ## Description
-You are given an integer array prices where prices[i] is the price of a given stock on the ith day, and an integer k.
+You are given an integer array prices where prices[i] is the price of a given stock on the *i*th day, and an integer *k*.

 Find the maximum profit you can achieve.
 You may complete at most k transactions.